-The results of the graph is that there different and Blue and yellow are very close and red is different Red is off.
+The question we posed was "How does surface temperature change on the ground and in shade."
+We checked this by taking temps everyday.
+But in the end we added all of them up with the equation (x+y=a) then (a/10=b) to get the average.
+The results of the graph are that there different and Blue and yellow are very close and red is different.
+Red is off.
 The reason we did not take it at noon is because we were in school at the time and we had separate periods so we did not have the opportunity to get it there at that time.
-I didn't have data on it like theres was because i joined in late and didnt have many in common.
+I didn't have data on it like there was because I joined in late and didnt have many in common.
 My hypothesis was wrong because when averaging them out we found out that the shady area is warmer.
 The results of the experiment were not correct because the shady area is warm in celcus than the other areas. similar studies are that from the past for comparing the temperatures of data is put in.